-- § 8.60 Prohibited Discharge Standards.
-A User shall have an affirmative defense to an enforcement action brought against it for non-compliance with the prohibitions in these Rules and Regulations if it can prove that it did not know, or have reason to know, that its discharge, alone or in conjunction with discharges from other sources, would cause pass through or interference and that either: (a) a local limit exists for each pollutant discharged and the User was in compliance with each limit directly prior to, and during, the pass through or interference; or (b) no local limit exists, but the discharge did not change substantially in nature or constituents from the User's prior discharge when the District was regularly in compliance with applicable sludge use or disposal requirements. - § 8.61 Bypass.
+§ 8.60 Prohibited Discharge Standards.
+A User shall have an affirmative defense to an enforcement action brought against it for non-compliance with the prohibitions in these Rules and Regulations if it can prove that it did not know, or have reason to know, that its discharge, alone or in conjunction with discharges from other sources, would cause pass through or interference and that either: (a) a local limit exists for each pollutant discharged and the User was in compliance with each limit directly prior to, and during, the pass through or interference; or (b) no local limit exists, but the discharge did not change substantially in nature or constituents from the User's prior discharge when the District was regularly in compliance with its NPDES permit, and, in the case of interference, was in compliance with applicable sludge use or disposal requirements.

+§ 8.61 Bypass.
 For the purposes of this section, "Bypass" means the intentional diversion of waste streams from any portion of a User's treatment facility.